hpc/charliecloud/doc/faq.rst

 How can I use tarball base images from e.g. linuxcontainers.org?
 ----------------------------------------------------------------

-If you can't find an image repository from which to pull for the distribution and architecture of interest, it is worth looking at the extensive collection of rootfs archives `maintained by linuxcontainers.org
+If you can’t find an image repository from which to pull for the distribution and architecture of interest, it is worth looking at the extensive collection of rootfs archives `maintained by linuxcontainers.org
 <https://uk.lxd.images.canonical.com/images/>`_.
 They are meant for LXC, but